xyzabcdefghi/Embedded_System_Project/README.md

 This project implements a proximity detection system using Embedded C and LPC1768 microcontroller.
 The system utilizes an ultrasonic sensor to detect the distance of nearby obstacles.
 When an obstacle is detected within a range of less than 10 cm, the system activates a buzzer and illuminates LEDs to indicate the presence of the obstacle.

 # Components
-LPC1768 microcontroller board
+LPC1768 microcontroller board,
-Ultrasonic sensor (HC-SR04)
+Ultrasonic sensor (HC-SR04),
-Buzzer
+Buzzer,
-LEDs
+LEDs,
-Resistors
+Resistors,
-Breadboard
+Breadboard,
 Connecting wires

 # Setup